semgrep/semgrep-docs/docs/for-developers/resolve-findings.md

 1. Click the findings you want to triage, then click **Triage**.
 1. In the drop-down box, select a new **Status**, typically **Ignored**, and optionally include a comment.

-## Ignore findings through other environments
+## Findings from other environments

+When Semgrep performs a CLI or IDE scan, it presents findings from **all rules** that your AppSec team uses.
+For this reason, you may encounter **more false positive or low severity findings** that you can ignore.

 You can ignore findings other environments, such as your IDE, in `pre-commit`, and the CLI, but these scans are performed **locally**.
 They are **not** tracked by Semgrep AppSec Platform.
 Semgrep does **not** save a history of ignored findings from these scans.
-They are best for quick code smell checks.

 ## Appendix